Fujifilm XP130 vs Leica TL2

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the TL2 is available in two color-versions (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably larger (18 percent) than the Fujifilm XP130.
+It is worth mentioning in this context that the XP130 is splash and dust resistant, while the TL2 does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the TL2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.